-Furloughs: The city of Dallas furloughed 500 employees from its Parks and Library services departments until the end of July, there may be access restrictions.
+Furloughs: The city of Dallas furloughed 500 employees from its Parks and Library services departments until the September 30, there may be access restrictions.
 San Antonio has furloughed 270 employees and Ft.
 Worth has furloughed at least 79 persons – both cities furloughed employees in the convention center and hotel industry until the end of July.

 Access Impacts: Utah State Parks and all areas managed by Utah Parks and Recreation are open to visitors.
 There may be facility closures (such as visitor center) at the park or property, thus it is encouraged to check before arrival.
 Boating accesses are open.
 Read more here.
 Antelope Point Marina and some other boating locations in Glenn Canyon National Park are closed.

 Access Impacts: Vermont state parks and boating facilities are free and open.
-State camp sites and park restroom facilities will reopen June 26.
+State camp sites and park restroom facilities reopened June 26.
+However Green Mountain Conservation Camp’s 2020 season has been cancelled.
 Boat rentals will not be available this year.
 Out of state visitors must meet criteria (arrival from low COVID impact area or quarantine) as laid out on the Vermont parks website.
 Read more here and here.

 Travel restrictions for residents leaving the state and visitors from other states are complicated.
 Click here for details.
 The Agency will publish an updated mapand list each Monday by 5 p.m. that identifies quarantine and non-quarantine counties throughout New England and New York.